-VANCOUVER, CANADA (TR) – Vancouver police are seeking to apply murder charges to a 48-year-old Canadian male in custody after the body of a missing Japanese woman was found last week, reports TBS News (Oct.
+VANCOUVER, CANADA (TR) – Vancouver police are seeking to apply murder charges to a 48-year-old Canadian male in custody after the body of a Japanese woman who had gone missing was found last week, reports TBS News (Oct.
 2).

 Police are building a murder case against William Schneider, who was seen on security camera footage in the presence of Natsumi Kogawa, 30, within a few hours of the time she last made known contact with an acquaintance.